mramiror/halloween-dev-2024/README.md

 ```

 Note: The `--experimental-vm-modules` flag allows native ESM with Jest 29 without transpiling.
 If you migrate to CommonJS or upgrade to a future Jest version with full ESM support, you can remove it.

-## 📝 License

-This project is licensed under the MIT License — see LICENSE for details.